 Our initial objective with this research was to specifically determine the level and cause of iron contamination in our range of Forageplus products so we could eliminate this as far as possible by sourcing only the highest quality ingredients.
 Clients had also engaged Forageplus to formulate feed plans based on their use of non-Forageplus balancer products so to do this accurately we needed to assess the mineral composition of these products particularly concerning iron.

 Horse feed balancers contain several ingredients for example our Forageplus Hoof and Skin Health Summer Balancer contains 14 separate ingredients that are listed on our website.

-If minimising your horse’s exposure to iron is important to you then it is essential you choose feed products that only use the highest quality ingredients, ingredients that have been specifically sourced to have a very low iron content.
+If minimising your horse’s exposure to iron is important to you then you must choose feed products that only use the highest quality ingredients, ingredients that have been specifically sourced to have very low iron content.

 Forageplus has been asked many times by our customers how much iron there is in our products.
 To address this, we dedicated ourselves to identifying what ingredients contained elevated levels of iron and then sourcing the highest purity ingredients to reduce, as far as possible, the level of iron in our products.
 After completing this work, we are confident the levels of iron across the Forageplus product range are at the absolute minimum level achievable.

 Forageplus also offers a feed-plan service and as part of this clients provide information on their horse’s diet.
 To create a bespoke feed plan we analyse their forage and factor in the full analysis of the concentrate feed they use as a daily bucket feed.
 We are aware that not everyone chooses to feed Forageplus products so we took it upon ourselves to analyse a broad range of horse feed balancers specifically to look at the level of iron in these products so we could balance total diets more accurately.

 The output from this work is summarised below and the results are quite astonishing.